ipa-lab/docs.hackingbuddy/src/app/docs/introduction/installation/page.md

 $ vi .env
 ```

-Now you should be able to list the available agents:
+Now you should be able to list the available agents through our `wintermute.py` command line tool:

 ```bash
 $ python wintermute.py